-"Surgeons need more accurate measures of a patient's hip or knee function to decide on the best surgical techniques, We've come

-a long way

-with artificial

-joints, but

-we want to

-advance even

-further.

-set targets for recovery and innovate with new ideas," explains Dr. Teeter, who is also an Assistant Professor at Western University.
+"Surgeons need more accurate measures of a patient's hip or knee function to decide on the best surgical techniques, set targets for recovery and innovate with new ideas," explains Dr. Teeter, who is also an Assistant Professor at Western University.
 "Our wearable sensors provide these measures."